Technique To Do Lightning Stitch On Sewing Machine| Let’s Do Lightning Bolt

 How To Remove Lightning Stitch On Sewing Machine

-Because the lightning stitch is tighter than a regular straight stitch, I take it slow to avoid tearing the fabric.
+Because the lightning stitch is tighter than a regular straight stitch, I take it slow to avoid tearing the sewing stretchy fabric.
 If needed, I use tweezers to pull out tiny thread bits left behind.

 Frequently Asked Questions